Self-Specialization: Uncovering Latent Expertise within Large Language Models: Abstract

 \section{Abstract}

-Recent works have demonstrated the effectiveness of self-alignment in which a large language model is, by itself, aligned to follow general instructions through the automatic generation of instructional data using a handful of human-written seeds.
-Instead of general alignment, in this work, we focus on self-alignment for expert domain specialization (e.g., biomedicine), discovering it to be very effective for improving zero-shot and few-shot performance in target domains of interest.
-As a preliminary, we first present the benchmark results of existing aligned models within a specialized domain, which reveals the marginal effect that ``generic" instruction-following training has on downstream expert domains' performance.
-To remedy this, we explore \textbf{self-specialization} that leverages domain-specific unlabelled data and a few labeled seeds for the self-alignment process.
-When augmented with retrieval to reduce hallucination and enhance concurrency of the alignment, self-specialization offers an effective (and efficient) way of ``carving out" an expert model out of a ``generalist", pre-trained LLM where different domains of expertise are originally combined in a form of ``superposition".
-Our experimental results on a biomedical domain show that our self-specialized model (30B) outperforms its base model, MPT-30B by a large margin and even surpasses larger popular models based on LLaMA-65B, highlighting its potential and practicality for specialization, especially considering its efficiency in terms of data and parameters.
+Recent works have demonstrated the effectiveness of self-alignment in which a large language model is aligned to follow general instructions using instructional data generated from the model itself starting from a handful of human-written seeds.
+Instead of general alignment, in this work, we focus on self-alignment for expert domain specialization (e.g., biomedicine, finance).
+As a preliminary, we quantitively show the marginal effect that generic instruction-following training has on downstream expert domains' performance.
+To remedy this, we propose \textbf{self-specialization} - allowing for effective model specialization while achieving cross-task generalization by leveraging only a few labeled seeds.
+Self-specialization offers a data- and parameter-efficient way of ``carving out'' an expert model out of a generalist pre-trained LLM.
+Exploring a variety of popular open large models as a base for specialization, our experimental results in both biomedical and financial domains show that our self-specialized models outperform their base models by a large margin, and even larger models that are generally instruction-tuned or that have been adapted to the target domain by other means.